entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 ## Installation

-Numerous assets installed in the course of the Standard Banking Demo.
-Entando Bundles can include more or less components, depending on objectives.
+Numerous assets are installed in the course of the Standard Banking Demo.
+Entando Bundles can include more or less components, depending on developer objectives.
 It is recommended that organizations develop guidelines for bundle sizing that fit the goals of their applications and teams.

 ### Prerequisites